Registration, Amendments, and Updates

 NCI also expects awardees outside NCI-designated Cancer Centers to register NCI-supported trials through CTRP, subject to the exception below.

 Exception: Trials that are reviewed and monitored by NCI CTEP and DCP PIOs need not be registered through the CTRP website, as this information will be transferred within NCI.
-This exception applies to all CTEP trials submitted via the Clinical Data Update System (CDUS), including all Cooperative Group trials, and all early phase trials submitted to the Clinical Trials Monitoring Service (CTMS) operated by Theradex.
+This exception applies to all CTEP trials submitted via the Clinical Data Update System (CDUS), including all NCTN trials, and all early phase trials submitted to the Clinical Trials Monitoring Service (CTMS) operated by Theradex.

 What data do I need to report and when?